olivvybee/livasch.com/posts/2020-09-06-on-to-the-next-js-thing.md

 Through another total accident, at some point I found [Netlify](https://netlify.com), a platform that can be hooked up to a git repository, execute any custom build step, and host the resulting content.
 If it sounds entirely perfect for what I needed... that's because it is.
 I could create my Next.js site, commit the content as markdown files (same as with Jekyll), and Netlify would build the app and host it for me.
 Amazing!

 But what if it could get even better?
 Sure, I could build the site as a React app and get the benefits of a static site, but I was still going to have to edit raw markdown files, weird formatting and all.
+That's where [Netlify CMS](https://www.netlifycms.org/) comes in.
+It's a single-page React app that can be embedded into any site, and (as the name suggests) acts as a CMS.

+Its primary way of working is creating and updating markdown files in git with special metadata stored at the top.
+Sound familiar?
+It's basically automating away the painful process I was going through before!
+And just like Next.js and Netlify before it, it was pure coincidence that I learned about Netlify CMS.